PhD, History of Art & Architecture, University of Pittsburgh

 Co-organizer (with Ben Robinson & Eli Rubin) of the German Socialisms Network (German Studies Association, since 2014)

-Co-founder and organizer of the Transatlantic Institute for the Study of East German Art (since 2011, first conference held in Sept 2014, poster/program)
+Co-founder and organizer of the Transatlantic Institute for East German Art (since 2011) - TIEGA website (currently under construction)

 Against the Wall: Bernhard Heisig and the Fight for Modern Art in East Germany (completed)